 withdrawn and replaced by the European Standards.
 In the case

-of the asphalt mix specifications, these are substantially different
+of the asphalt mix specifications, these were substantially different

 in approach and detail to the traditional BSs that we were used

-to working with, although there will be little, if any, change
+to working with, although there was little, if any, change

-to the traditional mix compositions that have been used to date.
+to the mix compositions that were used until that time.

 to interpret the requirements of the EN13108 series for implementation